Ombudsman services by country

-An ombudsman is a government official who represents a country's citizens.
-Most countries offer ombudsman services.
+An ombudsman is a government official who investigates and helps resolve conflicts by recommendation or mediation.
+They are typically appointed by a government body of their respective country.

 Albania

-The People's Advocate (ombudsman) of the Republic of Albania (Avokati i Popullit) was envisaged in Chapter VI of the Albanian Constitution approved in November 1998 (articles 60–63 and 134).
+The People's Advocate (ombudsman) of the Republic of Albania (Avokati i Popullit) was envisaged in Chapter VI of the Albanian Constitution approved in November 1998 (Articles 60–63 and 134).
 Article 60 states that "The People's Advocate defends the rights, freedoms and lawful interests of individuals from unlawful or improper actions or failures to act of the organs of public administration".
 The Parliament passed the Law on the People's Advocate, Law No. 8454, in February 1999.
-The People's Advocate is elected by three-fifths of all members of the Assembly for a five-year period, with the right of re-election.
-The Law has since been amended by Law No. 8600, of 10 April 2000, and Law No. 9398, of 12 May 2005.
+The People's Advocate is elected by three-fifths of all Assembly members for a five-year term, with the right to reelection.
+The law has since been amended by Law No. 8600, of 10 April 2000, and Law No. 9398, of 12 May 2005.

-The current Ombudsman is Erinda Ballanca, elected on 22 May 2017, succeeding Igli Totozani, elected on 23 December 2011, and Dr Emir Dobjani who had served since February 2000.
+The current Ombudsman is Erinda Ballanca (elected on 22 May 2017) succeeding Igli Totozani (elected on 23 December 2011) and Dr Emir Dobjani, who had served since February 2000.